mumoshu/brigade-automation/README.md

 ### Release

-To create a new release of the project, simply push a tag of the form `M.N.P` where `M`, `N`, and `P` are integers that form the next appropriate [semantic version][semver] for release.
+To create a new release of the project, update the version in package.json and then push a tag for the version.
+The version must be of the form `M.N.P` where `M`, `N`, and `P` are integers that form the next appropriate [semantic version][semver] for release.
 The version in the package.json must be the same as the tag.
 For example:

 [semver]: http://semver.org

 ```
+$ npm version 1.2.3
-$ git tag -a 1.2.3
+$ git tag -a -m 'The ABC release' 1.2.3
-$ git push --tags
+$ git push origin 1.2.3
 ```

 The Travis CI build (see badge at the top of this page) will publish